-Now casting · Touch Grass July · For aspiring creators
+Now casting · Summer 2026 · For aspiring creators

 Build a real creative project this summer — by hand, on camera, in 30 days.
 Post daily.
 The best work wins prizes.
-The best you walks away with a portfolio, an audience, and proof you can ship something only you could make.
+The best you walks away with a portfolio, an audience, and proof you can ship something only a human could make.

 The idea

 Pick a creative project.
 Work on it for 30 days.
+No AI in the final output.
 Post your progress.
-Win up to $4,000.
-Walk away with a portfolio, a community, and proof you can do hard things.
+At the end, win up to $4,000 — and walk away with a portfolio, a community, and proof you can do hard things.

 How it works

-Tell us your project, your lane, and why it matters to you.
+Tell us your project, your category, and why this matters to you.
+Selectivity is part of the brand.

-A welcome kit ships before Day 1.
+A welcome kit ships: notebook, sticker, cap.
 Day 1 begins together with the cohort.

-Live finale event.
+Live finale.
 Winners announced.
 Highlight reels drop.
-Your work reaches every audience we can reach.
+Your work gets seen by everyone we can reach.

 Pick your lane

-Dinner parties, salons, run clubs, creative meetups, pop-ups.
-Put real people in the same room as each other.
+Throw four dinners.
+Run a pop-up.
+Put people in the same room as each other.

 Why participate